freezefawn/pluralsurvivalguide/communication.md

 First, get comfortable somewhere you will not be disturbed.
 You want to be able to mostly be paying attention to inside stuff for a bit, so try not to be doing anything that it would be dangerous to be distracted for.

-Think into your mind(or out loud, if you feel that would be easier) a greeting, who you are, and a simple question that is hard to get a 'junk' random thought response for (not a yes/no question).
+Think into your mind(or speak out loud, if you feel that would be easier) a greeting, who you are, and a simple question that is hard to get a 'junk' random thought response for (not a yes/no question).
 Asking for a name is a good example.
 Try to 'push' this message at your headmate, and then try to 'step back' to listen for a response.

 This stepping back is less 'thinking of nothing' and more not trying to control the direction of the thoughts within the internal narrative so hard.

 Try to believe as strongly as you can than your headmate can hear you and respond.
 The power of belief is very strong in system experiences, and doing this can really make a difference.

-The response, if you get one, will often feel like when you are thinking to yourself, but it will not quite feel like -you- thought it.
+The response, if you get one, will often feel and 'sound' like when you are thinking to yourself, but it will not quite feel like -you- thought it.

 If you get a reply that behaves personlike- congrats!
 You've done internal communication and should practice and use this.